Maxim Sandovich: In Russia

-Archbishop Anthony directed Sandovich to the theological seminary in Zhitomir.
+Archbishop Anthony directed Sandovich to the theological seminary in Zhytomir.
 Even prior to the completion of study, during the family visit, the future clergyman was offered to take over the duties of the parish priest of the Orthodox parish in Grab, where the inhabitants of the community converted from the Greek Catholic faith.
-According to Anna Veronica Wendland, the initiator of this conversion was Sandowicz, who, in consultation with the uniate priest Teodor Durkot from Zdynia, suggested the peasants of Grab to solve their conflict with the local clergyman with organizing an Orthodox pastoral institution.
+According to Anna Veronica Wendland, the initiator of this conversion was Sandovich, who, in consultation with the uniate priest Teodor Durkot from Zdynia, suggested the peasants of Grab to solve their conflict with the local clergyman with organizing an Orthodox pastoral institution.
 He declared the readiness of the exercise thereof.

-In 1911 Sandowicz graduated from the seminary for the best results in his year.
+In 1911 Sandovich graduated from the seminary for the best results in his year.
 He married Pelagia Grygoruk, daughter of an Orthodox priest from Nowe Berezowo.
-Prior to the priest's ordination, Archbishop Anthony asked Sandowicz for his pastoral work in Galicia as the hierarch recommended it; in case of disagreement Archbishop Anthony suggested Sandowicz to serve in Kiev.
-Sandowicz intended to join the missionary campaign among the Greek-catholic Lemkos.
-Archbishop Antoni agreed and on November 17, 1911 he ordained Sandovich as a priest, directing him to the parish in Grab.
+The wedding took place in one of the churches of the Monastery of the Nativity of the Virgin in Leśna.
+Prior to the priest's ordination, Archbishop Anthony asked Sandovich for his pastoral work in Galicia as the hierarch recommended it; in case of disagreement Archbishop Anthony suggested Sandovich to serve in Kiev.
+Sandovich intended to join the missionary campaign among the Greek-catholic Lemkos.
+Archbishop Anthony agreed and on November 17, 1911 he ordained Sandovich as a priest, directing him to the parish in Grab.

 Activities in Galicia

 Fr.
-Maksym Sandowicz took over the parish in Grab.
+Maxim Sandovich took over the parish in Grab.
 The first service at the local prayer house was celebrated on December 2, 1911.
 The 150 faithful participated in it.
-Along with him from Russia to Galicia came priests Ivan Ileczko, who took over the parish in Cieląż and Ignacy Hudyma, who became parish priest in Załuch.
+Along with him from Russia to Galicia came priests Ivan Ileczko, who took over the parish in Cieląż and Ignacy Hudyma, who became parish priest in Załucze.

 Small religiousness of the Greek Catholic peasants and the ease with which they manipulated the Galician Russophiles, proclaiming the superiority of the Orthodox Church and the necessity of joining Galicia to Russia, raised the anxiety of the Austrian administration in an increasingly tense international situation.
-As in the case of Hniliczek's affair, the Austrian authorities considered it necessary to take a strong stand against the entire Russophile movement.
+As in the case of the Hniliczki affair, the Austrian authorities considered it necessary to take a strong stand against the entire Russophile movement.